Joelpk/Splunk-Threat-Hunting/README.md

 ---

 ## 🧠 Overview
-Doing this with a free version of Splunk
+Doing this with a free version of Splunk.
+I initiated some scans on my own system and tried to spot them on the splunk interface.

 ## 🚀 Features